 Make it vegan by substituting the butter with an equal amount of unrefined coconut oil.

-Change up the fruit by using a combination of diced pears and apples instead of only apples.
-Or use only pears!
+Change up the fruit by using a combination of diced pears and apples instead of only apples for a mixed fruit crisp.

 - 2 apples, cored and diced (peeling is optional)